-Notes re Education Attainment
+Notes re Education Attainment:

-- 3. MRP = minimum requirements for the position - 4.
-Degrees above MRP must be deemed to be relevant to current position
+- a) MRP = minimum requirements for the position - b) Degrees above MRP must be deemed relevant to the current position.

-Experience (Total of Academic and Professional)
+Experience (Total of Academic and Professional):

 Attainment Points

-Less Than MRP 0
+Less than MRP 0

 Equal to MRP 1

-1 - 2 years > MRP 2
+1-2 Academic year > MRP 2

-3 - 5 years > MRP 3
+3-5 Academic year > MRP 3

-6 + >MRP 4
+6 + > MRP 4

-Total Point Chart
+Total Point Chart:

 Point Total Placement on Grid

-0 -2 Level 1
+0-2 Step 1

-3-4 Level 2
+3-4 Step 2

-5-6 Level 3
+5 Step 3

-7 Level 4
+6 Step 4

-3.0 If a new Dietetic Educator is hired without a Master's degree and subsequently acquires one while employed at StFX, the Dietetic Educator will move to the next step on the grid in addition to the annual increment.

-4.0 On September 1 of each year, the Dietetic Educator will advance one step of the scale until the top step is reached.
+- 3.0 If a new Dietetic Educator is hired without a Master's degree and subsequently acquires one while employed at StFX, the Dietetic Educator will move to the next step on the grid in addition to the annual increment. - 4.0 On September 1 of each year, the Dietetic Educator will advance one step of the scale until the top step is reached.